House of Spoils

-House of Spoils is an upcoming American supernatural horror film written and directed by Bridget Savage Cole and Danielle Krudy.
+House of Spoils is a 2024 American supernatural horror film written and directed by Bridget Savage Cole and Danielle Krudy.
 It stars Ariana DeBose, Barbie Ferreira and Arian Moayed.
 It is produced by Jason Blum under his Blumhouse Television banner, Adam Hendricks and Greg Gilreath under their Divide/Conquer banner, and Drew Houpt, Alex Scharfman and Lucas Joaquin under their Secret Engine banner.